 PS 4.05

-The worker and individual, and his or her family when appropriate:
+The worker and individual, and others involved in services when appropriate:

 review progress toward achievement of agreed upon service goals; and

-sign revisions to service goals and plans.
+document revisions to service goals and plans.

 PS 5: Pregnancy Options Counseling/Birth Options Counseling

-Individuals receive nondirective counseling and information services that help them make decisions about the pregnancy.
+Individuals receive nondirective counseling and information services that help them make decisions about their pregnancy.

 NA The organization does not provide counseling services designed to help individuals make decisions about their pregnancies.

-Interpretation: Organizations that offer counseling on all possible options for the pregnancy (i.e. parenting, adoption or other transfer of custody, and termination) will be considered to provide Pregnancy Options Counseling.
-Organizations that offer counseling only on parenting and adoption or other transfer of custody (i.e. not on termination) will be considered to provide Birth Options Counseling, and will be rated according to slightly different criteria for standards PS 5.01, PS 5.02, and PS 5.07.
+Interpretation: Organizations that offer counseling on all possible options for the pregnancy (i.e. parenting, adoption or kinship care, and termination) will be considered to provide Pregnancy Options Counseling.
+Organizations that do not offer counseling on termination will be considered to provide Birth Options Counseling, and will be rated according to slightly different criteria for standards PS 5.01, PS 5.02, and PS 5.04.
 See those standards for further guidance.